Ju777/THP_dev_w3d3_meteo-API-Javascript/README.md

 # API exercice in JS

-## The today exercice's aim is to provide weather information website rhtough this API https://www.weatherbit.io/api/weather-current
+## The today exercice's aim is to provide weather information website through this API https://www.weatherbit.io/api/weather-current

 #### How to use this repo ?
     - Clone this repo and open index.html with your web browser.
 Choose a city to know the weather in there.
-    - The designe is very (very very) simple as it was not the main purpose of the exercice.
+    - The design is very (very very) simple as it was not the main purpose of this exercice.